-The logical form in (19b-c) is still somewhat simplified.
-For instance, we're unquoting the entire words was and her, but, as I've argued elsewhere, what is really unquoted is just the past tense (which, moreover, is not typically interpreted in situ, but first moved higher up) and the third person feature (Maier, 2015).
-Nonetheless, (19) suffices to illustrate how our formalization of direct discourse and unquotation can be used to explicate the informal free indirect discourse semantics suggested in section 1.2.
+The logical form in (19b-c) is still highly simplified.
+For instance, we're unquoting the entire words was and her, but, as I've argued elsewhere, what is really unquoted is just the underlying third person feature and the past tense feature (which, moreover, is not typically interpreted in situ, but first moved higher up) (Maier, 2015).13 Nonetheless, (19) suffices to illustrate how our formalization of direct discourse and unquotation can be used to explicate the informal free indirect discourse semantics suggested in section 1.2.